Setting up a Business in Bali

 Indonesia is an extremely attractive place for foreigners to live, trade and invest.
 Many foreigners own businesses in Bali – in a variety of sectors.
 The Indonesian Government is trying to remove red tape in order to attract foreign investors, however obtaining business permits is still confusing and hazardous, in particular to newcomers who lack experience with Indonesian laws.

 Indonesia has cultural peculiarities which, to an outsider, can make matters extremely complicated.
 Our consultants are here to bridge the working relationships with the land owner, Banjar, and the local authorities.
-PT.
-Citra Consultant will assist you to set up your company legally with all the necessary documentation to ensure your success.
+Citra Consultant Indonesia is here to assist you in setting up your company legally, with all the necessary documentation needed to ensure your success.